 Nov 11, 2019 Latest post:

-Welcome to Chelsea Lawrence's CaringBridge website.
+Welcome to our CaringBridge website.
 We are using it to keep family and friends updated in one place.
 We appreciate your support and words of hope and encouragement.
-Thanks for visiting.
+Thank you for visiting.
+My story so far, some of you may have been following, but I will create this timeline from the beginning.